joshuaSweetkindSinger/table_io/README.md

 into your code-base.
 To use one of its instantiable classes in your code, simply ensure that your ruby $LOAD_PATH can find the `table_io` directory and then `require` the class's file.
-At the moment, the only instantiable classes are the delimited reader and writer classes, so the only meaningful require statement is the following: `require 'table_io/delimited_table_io'.
+At the moment, the only instantiable classes are the delimited reader and writer classes, so the only meaningful require statement is the following: `require 'table_io/delimited_table_io/delimited_table_io'.

 ## Examples
-This brief example reads in a csv file and writes it out as a tab-delimited file:
+This brief example reads in the csv file 'foo.csv' and writes it out as the tab-delimited file 'foo.txt':

+    Pipe.source('foo.csv')          >> # Read the input file
+    TableIo::Delimited::Reader.new       >> # convert it from delimited file format to records TableIo::Delimited::Writer.new("\t") >> # convert records tab-delimited file format.
+    Pipe.sink('foo.txt')              # write the delimited file to disk.

-See the file `examples/example.rb`.
+See the file `examples/example.rb` for more examples.

 ## Pipes